Team of Thoughts: Efficient Test-time Scaling of Agentic Systems through Orchestrated Tool Calling: Introduction

 \section{Introduction}

-Test-time scaling (TTS) has emerged as a critical paradigm for enhancing the capabilities of large language models (LLMs) beyond their training-time performance~\citep{ttsscaling,inferencescaling,largelanguagemonkeys}.
-By investing additional computation during inference, TTS methods such as process reward model (PRM) scoring, beam search, and tree-based exploration~\citep{cot,tot,got} enable models to achieve superior performance on complex reasoning tasks.
-This paradigm shift recognizes that thoughtful allocation of inference-time compute can unlock latent capabilities within pre-trained models, making TTS a fundamental technique for deploying LLMs in high-stakes applications requiring robust reasoning and problem-solving abilities.
+Test-time scaling (TTS) has emerged as a critical paradigm for extending the capabilities of large language models (LLMs) beyond their training-time performance~\citep{ttsscaling, inferencescaling}.
+By allocating additional computational budget during inference via methods such as process reward model (PRM) scoring, beam search, or tree-based exploration~\citep{cot, tot, got}, models can unlock latent reasoning capabilities to solve complex tasks.
+This shift recognizes that the strategic deployment of inference-time compute is as fundamental to model performance as the scale of pre-training.

-While existing TTS approaches have demonstrated impressive gains, they typically operate within the confines of a single model or rely on static multi-agent workflows with fixed role assignments of the same model~\citep{Simulacra,chatdev,metagpt,camel,autogen}.
-This limitation prevents systems from exploiting the complementary strengths of diverse LLMs, each of which may excel in different domains due to distinct post-training procedures and dataset composition.
-Moreover, conventional TTS methods often scale inefficiently, generating excessive tokens without strategic allocation of computational resources.
-Recent multi-agent systems~\citep{CoA2024,agentverse,agentnet,CoA2025,SoT}, while introducing parallelism, still lack the flexibility to dynamically adapt agent selection and orchestration based on task characteristics and model-specific expertise.
+Despite these gains, current TTS approaches are typically confined to single-model execution or static multi-agent workflows with fixed role assignments for a single model family~\citep{chatdev, metagpt, autogen}.
+This homogeneity prevents systems from exploiting the complementary strengths inherent in diverse LLMs, which often possess divergent expertise due to distinct post-training procedures and dataset compositions.
+Recent industry developments, such as Grok 4.2~\citep{grok42} and Claude’s agent teams~\citep{anthropic_agent_teams_2026}, signal a nascent industry shift toward coordinated multi-agent reasoning.
+However, existing academic frameworks~\citep{CoA2024, agentverse} still lack the dynamic flexibility required to coordinate these diverse agents based on model-specific expertise and task attributes.

-We address these limitations through Team-of-Thoughts, a novel Multi-Agent System (MAS) that achieves efficient test-time scaling via orchestrated tool calling.
-Unlike conventional approaches that treat models as monolithic reasoners or assign them to rigid roles, our framework reconceptualizes diverse LLMs as specialized tools that can be dynamically invoked and coordinated.
-The key insight is that by leveraging the native tool-calling capabilities of modern LLMs, we can build a hierarchical architecture where an orchestrator agent strategically activates and allocates computational budget to a team of specialized tool agents, as demonstrated in~\Cref{fig:overview}.
+We address these limitations with \textbf{Team-of-Thoughts}, a novel Multi-Agent System (MAS) that achieves efficient test-time scaling through an orchestrated tool-calling paradigm as highlighted in \Cref{fig:motivation}.
+Rather than treating models as monolithic reasoners or assigning them rigid personas, our framework conceptualizes \textbf{diverse LLMs as specialized tools} that can be dynamically invoked.
+By leveraging the native tool-calling capabilities of modern LLMs, we construct a hierarchical architecture where a central orchestrator strategically activates the most suitable tool agents for a query.